 "Whatever it is it's going to get a spanking if it doesn't get down here right now!"
 I pushed the covers off quickly and ran for the stairs; but not before tripping over my own feet.
 Why did Harley and I have to leave at eight?
 Ten thirty would give us plenty of time to get to the platform and on the train- Oh, right- the little mocking head in my voice reminded me- Harley doesn't do magic.

 "We have to leave at eight to get there by ten.
 I won't have you miss the train again."
-I stared up at her from the kitchen table, glaring through my too-long bangs.
+I stared up at her from the kitchen table, glaring through my eyelashes.

 "You know too well that wasn't my fault," I grumbled.
 It was cruel she had said that, but that's Harley.
 I'm just as cruel I suppose.
-I missed the train my third year back to Hogwarts, because mum and dad had died just three weeks before on their flight.
+I missed the train my third year back to Hogwarts because mum and dad had died just three weeks before on their flight.
 I was pretty shaken, and, on top of that, mum was the Care of Magical Creatures professor.
 They hadn't found a replacement teacher in time, so the course was cancelled.
 It came back in my fifth year, but I dropped it completely.
-Only Lily took it still, which meant James took it.

-"Yes it was your fault, silly girl.
+"Yes it was your fault.
 You over-reacted," she said consolingly.
 I really did love my sister.
 She just aggravates everyone.
 I don't know what we would do if we weren't an old pureblood family.
 Every job she gets, she gets fired from.
 Apparently, she knows how to do everyone else's job better.

 "Roll up the windows, Dor."
 We were going to pick up Lily.
-She lived on Elm Street, which was next to Spinner's End, since her dad was diagnosed with cancer and had to sell his business.
+She lived on Elm Street, which was next to Spinner's End.
+Harley had never felt comfortable driving down here.

 "We'll be fine, I've got my wand, remember?"

 "Yes it's me fool, who else would go into public looking like this?"
-She slammed open the door and screeched loud enough to wake the poor raccoons.
+She slammed open the door and screeched loud enough to wake the poor birds trying to sleep.

 "Dorcas!
 You've come for me!"